Share this post

 How do you pick the perfect one?

-Produce 101: Melons – Selecting
+Produce 101: Melons – Selecting a Great Melon

 Press gently on the stem end and it should give to gentle pressure.
 Smell the flower end and look for a sweet, melon aroma.
 The nose knows.
-When a melon is grown and allowed to fully mature, they will emit and sweet, almost floral aroma, signaling you that an incredible gastronomic experience awaits.
+When a melon is grown and allowed to fully mature, they will emit a sweet, almost floral aroma, signaling you that an incredible gastronomic experience awaits.

 Watermelons are a little different, as they really don’t have a tell-tale aroma, but they do have a revealing spot.
 Look for watermelons with a large yellow spot, this indicates the watermelon was left on the vine longer and allowed to mature, if you see it you know you will be duly rewarded.